kelue/apexHauz/README.md

 # SHCapstonetwo

-## Side Hustle Second Capstone Project Nodejs Track Group 24
+## Side Hustle Second Capstone Project for Nodejs Track Group 24

 Clone the project to your local to begin working on it or you can fork the repo to your github account and make changes there.